 Adams identified a number of things people do to reduce the tension produced by a perceived state of inequity.
 They change their own outcomes or inputs, or they change those of the referent other.
 They distort their own perceptions of the outcomes or inputs of either party by using a different referent other, or they leave the situation in which the inequity is occurring.

 - Alter inputs of the person.
 The perceived state of equity can be altered by changing our own inputs, that is, by decreasing the quantity or quality of our performance.
-John can effect his own mini slowdown and install only nine lug nuts on each car as it comes down the production line.
+John can affect his own mini slowdown and install only nine lug nuts on each car as it comes down the production line.
 This, of course, might cause him to lose his job, so he probably won’t choose this alternative.

 - Alter outcomes of the person.
 We could attempt to increase outcomes to achieve a state of equity, like ask for a raise, a nicer office, a promotion, or other positively valued outcomes.
 So John will likely ask for a raise.
 Unfortunately, many people enhance their outcomes by stealing from their employers.